 - abnormal results from a prothrombin time test or partial thromboplastin time test

-- symptoms of disseminated intravascular coagulation (DIC) – a condition where small clots form throughout the body
+- symptoms of disseminated intravascular coagulation, which is a condition in which small clots form throughout the body

-- signs of abnormal breakdown of fibrinogen (fibrinolysis)
+- signs of an abnormal breakdown of fibrinogen (fibrinolysis)

-- a possible acquired or inherited factor deficiency affecting your clotting
+- a possible acquired or inherited factor deficiency that affects how your blood clots

 A fibrinogen activity test may also be part of a general evaluation of your risk of cardiovascular disease.
 People with clotting disorders can have an increased risk of heart disease and stroke.

 There are no special preparations necessary for this test.
-However, your doctor may advise you to stop taking certain medications before this test.
-It is very important that you inform your doctor if you are taking any blood-thinning medications.
+Your doctor may advise you to stop taking certain medications before this test.
+It’s very important that you inform your doctor if you’re taking any blood thinners.

-This blood sample is sent to a laboratory for analysis.
+This blood sample will be sent to a laboratory for analysis.

-The normal level of fibrinogen in the blood is from 2 to 4 g/l.
+The normal level of fibrinogen in the blood is between 1.5 to 3.0 grams per liter.

 Abnormal results may be higher or lower than the reference range.
-They can be caused by:
+Abnormal results can be caused by: